Education

 Engineering Intern

-International Business Machines, Inc., San Jose, CAEngineering Internship Work Cooperative supported by Cal Poly, SLO.
+Engineering Internship Work Cooperative supported by Cal Poly, SLO.
 Assisted IBM engineers in design, fabrication and test of a magnetic storage disk drive system.

 Professional / Community